top of page

 1. Company Directors or Business Owners on modest salaries

 Profile: Patrick is a 50-year-old male, married and on a €20,000 annual salary.
-He has
+He has a €300,000 pension fund and his retirement age is 60.

 Current Pension arrangement